haozujz/tmdb/Decisions&challenges.md

 - Core Data entities persist in memory despite 'execute(deleteRequest)'.
 Fixed by manually updating in-memory object following 'execute(deleteRequest)' as well as 'moc.automaticallyMergesChangesFromParent = true'.

 View reactivity in NavigationStack:
 - The favorites heart icon appearance did not automatically update with changes to favorites.
 Fixed by manually reloading via '.id()'.

+Downloading image data:
+- Downloading image data to display offline may fail.
+Although whilst online, we can fallback to calling the image Url in a AsyncImage().
+Can fix by storing image data upon AsyncImage()'s success phase.

 URL encoding:
 - Including spaces in the middle of query strings leads to zero api reponse results with no erros.
 This is due to how the api encodes spaces as '+' rather than '%20'.
 Fixed by replacing mid-query spaces with '+'.